+Assumption of Risk form

+- Must be completed by each team member age 18 and older. - Full completion of this form includes signatures from two witnesses.

+Permission for a background check

+• All team members age 18 and older must undergo a mandatory background check from Accurate Background before going on the mission field.
+Please make sure they complete this form.

+Health information section of the Assumption of Risk form

+- This section is required and must be completed in full.
+It is critical that we have medical background information on file. - Note any medications you are taking, allergies (including foods), immunization records, and any current health issues.

+Parental consent form

-- The Assumption of Risk Form must be completed by each team member age 18 and older.
-Full completion of this form includes signatures from two witnesses. - Permission for a Background Check All team members age 18 and older must undergo a mandatory background check from Accurate Background before going on the mission field.
-Please make sure you complete this form. - The Health Information section of the Assumption of Risk Form is required.
-Please complete this section in full, as it is critical that we have your medical background information on file.
-Note any medications you are taking, allergies (including foods), immunization records, and any current health issues. - The Parental Consent Form must be completed for each team member who is under the age of 18 at the time of trip departure.
-Parents or legal guardians of the minor must complete the form in full and have it witnessed by a notary public.
-This form replaces the Assumption of Risk form for minors participating in the trip. - A photocopy of your passport will be needed to keep on file at the OneHope office.
-We also recommend keeping a copy of the information page in your luggage in case you lose your passport while traveling.
+- Must be completed for each team member who is under the age of 18 at the time of trip departure. - Parents or legal guardians of the minor must complete the form in full and have it witnessed by a notary public. - This form replaces the Assumption of Risk form for minors participating in the trip.

+Photocopy of passport

+- This will be needed to keep on file at the OneHope office. - We also recommend keeping a copy of the information page in your luggage in case you lose your passport while traveling.